APEX-AI/Docs/technical-whitepaper.md

 # Platform
 Buttrfly implements AI for smart contract protocols that are executed on [EOS](https://eos.io/), which is designed to enable high throughput and highly scalable decentralized applications.
-We have the potential to scale to millions of transactions per second, eliminates user fees and allows for quick and easy deployment of our ubiquitous de-centralized application.
+We have the potential to scale to millions of transactions per second, eliminate user fees and enable quick and easy deployment of our ubiquitous de-centralized application.

 # Human Understandable General AI